Constitution and Bylaws

 a. collect the annual dues,

-b. pay out only such sums as the Society of the Board shall direct,
+b. pay out only such sums as the Iowa Society Board of Assistants shall direct,

 c. be authorized to pay all bills in the normal routine of business,